 Working with IP ranges and tags

-Built-in IP address tags and custom IP tags are considered hierarchically, with custom IP tags taking precedence over built-in IP tags.
-For instance, if an IP address is tagged as Risky based on threat intelligence, but there is a custom IP tag that identifies it as Corporate the custom category and tags will take precedence.
+Built-in IP address tags and custom IP tags are considered hierarchically.
+Custom IP tags take precedence over built-in IP tags.
+For instance, if an IP address is tagged as Risky based on threat intelligence but there's a custom IP tag that identifies it as Corporate, the custom category and tags take precedence.

-In the menu bar, click the settings icon and select IP address ranges.
-Click +Add IP address range and set the following:
+In the menu bar, click the settings icon.
+Select IP address ranges.
+Click the plus sign (+) to add IP address ranges and set the following fields:

 Name your IP range.
-The name will not appear in the activities log, it is only used to manage your IP range.
+The name doesn't appear in the activities log, it's only used to manage your IP range.

 To include the IP range in an IP category, select a category from the drop-down menu.